-Longlisted for The People's Prize for Fiction and The Guardian's 'Not The Booker Prize' 2018.
+Longlisted for The Guardian's 'Not The Booker Prize' 2018.

 After witnessing a fatal car accident, a homeless man wanders the streets of Brighton, trying to ignore the new, incessant voice inside his head.
 But he can’t forget the crash, can't get the face of the woman cradling her dying husband out of his mind.
 She stared into his eyes, his soul.
 He has to find her.

 Is Dan ill or has he really been possessed by the spirit of Natalie's dead husband, Joe?
 If he hasn't, why does she let him into her home so easily?
 Does she have secrets of her own?
 The Pursuit of Ordinary is a twisting tale of modern life and mental health where nothing is what it seems...

 Following the success of debut novel Beat the Rain, Roundfire introduces the second book from bestselling author Nigel Jay Cooper..

 "Original and compelling, The Pursuit of Ordinary is perfectly paced and beautifully written."
 Colette McBeth, author of An Act of Silence